PEAK-Legacy/Contextual/README.txt

 only get its own private ``Counter`` instance, but a private instance of any other ``Replaceable`` objects it uses as well.
 (Instances are created lazily in new contexts, so if you don't use a particular service, it's never created.)
+Try doing that with global or thread-local variables!

-In addition to these simple pseudo-global objects, ``peak.context`` also supports other kinds of context-sensitivity, like the concept of "settings" in a "current configuration" and the concept of "resources" in a "current action", that are notified whether the action completed successfully or exited with an error.
-These features are orders of magnitude simpler in their implementation and use, than the corresponding features in the earlier ``peak.config`` and ``peak.storage`` frameworks.
+In addition to these simple pseudo-global objects, ``peak.context`` also supports other kinds of context-sensitivity, like the concept of "settings" in a "current configuration" and the concept of "resources" in a "current action" (that are notified whether the action completed successfully or exited with an error).
+These features are orders of magnitude simpler in their implementation and use, than the corresponding features in the earlier ``peak.config`` and ``peak.storage`` frameworks, but provide equivalent or better functionality.

 For more details, please consult the Contextual reference manual.